machinegun221b/acs-income-fairness/README.md

 ## The Issues we found in Fairness
 - the FNRs (false negative rates) reveal disproportionate outcomes b/w the Female & Male groups.
   - equality of opportunity

 - model training goal is to decrease the FNR gap between the groups.
   - TensorFlow Model Remediation → during training to intervene &
-    - minimise error rate b/w the groups
+    - minimise distributional differences between groups

 But to do so, we need to -
 ### Setup Positively-Labeled Subsets